castedo/bpdf-spec/doc.md

 In addition to email,
 feedback can also be communicated through the GitHub repository of the source files for this edition at [github.com/castedo/bpdf-spec/](https://github.com/castedo/bpdf-spec/).
-The online forum at <https://baseprints.singlesource.pub> is available for discussions related to Baseprint topics and specifications.
+The online forum at <https://baseprints.singlesource.pub> is also available for discussions related to Baseprint topics and specifications.